 Also known as Carnival or Carnaval, Mardi Gras celebrations see people the world over taking to the streets in their finest costumes, accompanied by music and dancing.
-But what is the origin of these celebrations that are still so popular today?
+Mardi Gras does not fall on a fixed date, as it depends on the timing of Easter.
+It is celebrated on Shrove Tuesday, the day before Ash Wednesday, usually in February or early March.
+But what is the origin of these celebrations that remain so popular today?

 1. What Is Mardi Gras?

-Mardi Gras is a tradition that dates back thousands of years, and although it is a Christian holiday, its origins can be traced back to pagan celebrations of spring and fertility, including the raucous Roman festivals of Saturnalia, held in mid December, and Lupercalia, held in mid February.
+Mardi Gras is a tradition that dates back thousands of years.
+Although it is now closely associated with Christianity, its origins can be traced to pagan celebrations of spring and fertility, including the raucous Roman festivals of Saturnalia, held in mid December, and Lupercalia, held in mid February.

-When Christianity arrived in Rome, religious leaders decided to incorporate these popular local traditions into the new faith as this was easier than abolishing them, so the Mardi Gras celebrations became a prelude to Lent, the 40 days of fasting and penance between Ash Wednesday and Easter Sunday.
-Along with Christianity, Mardi Gras spread from Rome to other European countries, including France, Germany, Spain and England.
-It is now celebrated in many countries around the world, mainly those with large Roman Catholic populations, just before Lent begins.
+When Christianity spread through Rome, religious leaders chose to incorporate these popular local traditions into the new faith rather than abolish them.
+As a result, Mardi Gras became a prelude to Lent, the 40 days of fasting and penance between Ash Wednesday and Easter Sunday.
+Along with Christianity, the celebrations spread from Rome to other European countries, including France, Germany, Spain and England.
+Today, Mardi Gras is observed in many parts of the world, particularly in countries with large Roman Catholic populations, in the days leading up to Lent.

 2. The meaning of Mardi Gras